-1.1.5 Mining Activities
+1.8 Mining Activities

-The thickness of the humate and "organic clay" layers throughout the minable Contract Area vary greatly.
-RAMMSCO has documented the humate seam on site as up to 5 feet thick and as thin as 0 feet.
-Remaining humate reserves in the minable Contract Area are conservatively estimated based on the assumptions of a 1-4 foot thick continuous humate seam across the area and a density of 1,850 pounds of humate per cubic yard (D. Williams).
+The thickness of the humate and "organic clay" layers throughout the Clearance Area vary greatly.
+RAMMSCO has documented the humate seam on site as up to 8 feet thick and as thin as 0 feet.
+Remaining humate reserves in the Clearance Area are conservatively estimated based on the assumptions of a 1-8 foot thick discontinuous humate seam across the area at a density of 1,850 pounds of humate per cubic yard (D. Williams) approximately 750,000 tons proven reserves.
 The "organic clay" layer also varies between 0 and 3 feet thick across the Contract Area.
-"Organic clay" reserves in the minable Contract Area are conservatively estimated based on the assumptions of a Thinning and thickening of a 3-foot thick "organic clay" seam across the area and a density of 2,300 pounds of "organic clay" per cubic yard (D. Williams).
-The estimated amount of humate and "organic clay" in reserve within the 2019 Active and Additional Mining areas is estimated at approximately 40,000 tons.
+"Organic clay" reserves in the Clearance Permit Contract Area are conservatively estimated based on the assumptions of a Thinning and thickening of a 3-foot thick "organic clay" seam across the area and a density of 2,300 pounds of "organic clay" per cubic yard (D. Williams.
+The estimated amount of humate and "organic clay" in reserve within the 2019 Active and Additional Mining areas is estimated at approximately 850,000 tons indicated, (according to BLM Geologist, David Sitzer letter Jan 5, 2001).

-Reclamation earthwork and seeding has been performed on approximately 8.394 previously-mined acres of the minable Contract Area, (Map 2, Appendix A).
+Reclamation earthwork and seeding has been performed on approximately 8.39 previously-mined acres of the minable Contracted Minimal Impact Surface Mine.
+(Map A-2, Appendix A).